spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 | `spectrocloud_cluster_gcp` | GCP |  [Link](https://registry.terraform.io/providers/spectrocloud/spectrocloud/latest/docs/resources/cluster_gcp)|

-Using the `spectrocloud_cluster_azure` resource used in the tutorial as an example, notice how the resource accepts a set of parameters.When deploying a cluster, you can change the same parameters through the Palette User Interface (UI).
-You can learn more about each parameter by reviewing the resource's documentation page hosted in the Terraform registry.
+Using the `spectrocloud_cluster_azure` resource in this tutorial as an example, note how the resource accepts a set of parameters.
+When deploying a cluster, you can change the same parameters in the Palette user interface (UI).
+You can learn more about each parameter by reviewing the resource documentation page hosted in the Terraform registry.

 <br />